dshanske/bridgy-publish/readme.md

 ## Changelog ##

+### Version 1.4.0 (2018-02-xx ) ###
+* Refactor classes from static
+* Add Github option
+* Add Template options
 ### Version 1.3.3 ###
 * Fix Twitter excerpt issue due closing bracket missing
 * Fix Omit Link Issue
 * Move from embedding omit link and ignore formatting to using query parameters
 * Support alternate URL paths for WordPress when registering
 ### Version 1.3.2 ###
 * Add testing environment
 * Fix PHPCS issues
 * Ensure PHP compatibility
 * Fix typo on class for bridgy excerpt (props @miklb )
 ### Version 1.3.1 ###
 * Fix micropub syndicate standard compliance.
 ### Version 1.3.0 ###
 * Rebrand as Bridgy
 * Allow simple registration on the settings page.
 * Disable shortlinks if the send shortlinks option is not enabled
 ### Version 1.2.2 ###
 * Switch adding publish links to content to adding to footer
 * Remove async hook introduced in 1.2.0 due request
 * Errors returned by Bridgy display in the Post UI
 * Invert description for Backlink Option from Omit to Show due confusion
 * Add support for pages
 * Add `bridgy_publish_post_types` filter to show Bridgy post box on other post types
 ### Version 1.2.1 ###
 * Omit Links option not set on Micropub so will now pull from the default setting if the post setting is not enabled
 ### Version 1.2.0 ###
 * Add per post support for Bridgy backlink settings.
 Credit to @iamwebrocker for addition
 * Redo Settings Page and allow default to checked to be on a per-service basis.
 * Publish Now Works Off of a Cron Job Hook 5-10 seconds after the post is published
 * Support for Setting and Being Triggered by Micropub Syndication Requests
 * Storage of Syndication Preferences now stored in `mf2_` microformats 2 properties
 * Optionally set the Twitter post based on the post excerpt
 ### Version 1.1.1 ###
 * Fix compatibility with changes in Syndication Links and change storage to array from EOL separated string
 ### Version 1.1.0 ###
 * Remove Instagram setting as deprecated
 * Add Flickr setting as now supported
 * Change webmention support notice to activate on send_webmention per request
 * Comply with WordPress Standards
 ### Version 1.0.1 ###
 * Bug Fixes
 * If Indieweb Plugin is installed, move settings under that menu
 * If WP_DEBUG is set - send Publish entries to the error log
 ### Version 1.0.0 ###
 * Initial release
 * Takes over Syndication Links storage of Bridgy Publish links